Skip to content

 Topics covered in this section include:

-• A general definition of Firewalls and their purpose.
+• A general definition of firewalls and their purpose.

 What are Firewalls?

-Policies: A Firewall Policy is a logical set of Firewall Rules organized in a certain order, which is critical.
-A Firewall Policy can be assigned to AXS Guard security levels, i.e. a user, a group, computers or the system level.
+A policy is a logical collection of one or multiple firewall rules, organized in a specific, critical order.
+Policies can be applied to various AXS Guard security levels, i.e. individual users, groups, computers, or the system level.

 Relation between Rules, Policies and User Levels

-Stateful Packet Inspection & Connection Tracking
+SPI & Connection Tracking

 About

-Connection tracking, also known as stateful packet inspection, is a technique used in network security to monitor and keep track of the state of network connections.
+Connection tracking, also known as stateful packet inspection (SPI), is a technique used in network security to monitor and keep track of the state of network connections.
 It involves examining the packets of a connection and maintaining a record of the connection's current state and status, such as its source and destination addresses, ports, and sequence numbers.

 • Improved security: Connection tracking enables network administrators to monitor network connections and detect potential security threats, such as suspicious network activity, attacks, or unauthorized access attempts.
 By maintaining a record of the state of network connections, connection tracking can help prevent malicious traffic from entering or leaving a network.